WebQit/docs/webflo/docs/fundamentals/routing/README.md

 }
 ```

 In the first handler, we passed an object with the `next()` function.
 In the second handler, we received it on the `app` parameter.
-(The `app` parameter is always empty for root URL handlers.)
+(The `app` parameter is always empty for root URL handlers as they have no parent handler.)

-> Parameter passing is a great way to implement one source of truth for subsequent handlers in the route hierarchy.
-Think authentication states, certain database or external API tokens, etc.
+> Parameter passing is a great way to implement one source of truth for every handler on an URL.
+Think authentication states, certain database or external API tokens, etc, that would be needed at different levels in the handler hierarchy.

 ### Route Bending

-While a call to `next()` automatically takes the request to the next handler in line for the URL, a redirect to an adjacent handler can be made.
+While a call to `next()` automatically takes the request to the next handler in line for an URL, a redirect to an adjacent handler can be made.
 The `next()` function accepts a second parameter that specifies in which direction to go.

 > *file: `/server/docs/index.js`*